suhas-kadu/HTNE-getRichWthDiamonds/README.md

 </div>

 ## Purpose of the project :
+Have you ever asked yourself, how are diamonds priced?
+Well, this article talks about the diamonds price prediction based on their cut, colour, clarity & other attributes and it also covers the building a simple linear regression model.

+Diamond prices can vary hugely depending on a diamond’s shape, cut quality, clarity and color.
+For example, the cost of a one carat diamond can range from just $1,500 to more than $16,000 for an extremely well cut, high quality diamond, while a two carat diamond could cost as little as $6,000 or as much as $80,000 based on its shape, cut, clarity and color grades.

+As you can see, this is a huge range, with some diamonds costing as much as 10 times higher than other diamonds of the same carat weight.

+Diamond prices depend on such a wide range of factors that’s very difficult to give an accurate price estimate for “diamonds” as a whole.
+The biggest of these are the four Cs, which we briefly mentioned earlier — cut quality, clarity, color and carat weight.

 ## Prerequisites :

+Jupyter NoteBook/Kaggle Notebook, A Diamond Price Dataset, GPU (Recommended)

 ## Setup :

 ## Working of this Python project is as follows :

+1: Load the dataset

+2: Perform the exploratory data analysis (EDA)

+3: Prepare the dataset for training

+4: Create a linear regression model

+5: Train the model to fit the data

+6: Make predictions using the trained model

+7: Create Random forest regressor

+8: Perform hyperparamater tuning

+9: Make predictions and calculate accuracy

 ## Contributors :sparkles:
 <!-- readme: contributors -start -->